 There are a number of areas to consider, from child custody to financial agreements, and making sure that everything is taken care of can be a real challenge.
 It is important that you have a qualified, experienced attorney on your side, to talk you through your options, and ensure that you reach the best possible outcome for you and your family.

-Filing for divorce can be a confusing situation, and there are a number of tasks to complete - your attorney will be able to guide you through every step.
+Filing for divorce can be a confusing situation, and there are a number of tasks to complete - your McCall Divorce Attorney will be able to guide you through every step.

-In the state of Idaho, a divorce is initiated when one spouse fills out the required paperwork, and prepares the documents to be submitted to the court.
+In Valley County, Idaho, a divorce is initiated when one spouse fills out the required paperwork, and prepares the documents to be submitted to the court.
 There are slightly different requirements and paperwork depending on whether there are children involved.
 Once the documents are completed, two copies must be made of the Petition, the Summons, and the Parenting Plan if this is applicable, as well as one copy of each Schedule, and one copy of all other documents.